Klus3kk/gloomy/README.md

 <img src="public/logo.png" alt="Gloomy Logo" width="75"/>

-Gloomy is my take on a file delivery hub that actually feels considered.
-I wanted secure releases, QuickDrop bursts, and a UI that mirrors the calm structure of a well-organised explorer.
+Gloomy is a private file delivery hub for gloomyclue.com.
+The aim is simple: secure releases, QuickDrop bursts for short-lived sharing, and a clean dark UI that stays out of the way when you’re hunting for a build.

 - Catalogue entries live in Firestore, backed by Firebase Storage and Cloudflare.
 - Password prompts hash on the client and every download goes through a signed URL.